Ministry of the Interior announces statutory public holidays and commemorative days in the Republic of Ghana for the year 2025.

 Independence Day

-Ghana celebrates is Independence Day every 6 March, commemorating the day in 1957 when it ended its status as a British colony.
+Ghana celebrates its Independence Day every March 6, commemorating the day in 1957 when it ended its status as a British colony.
 Led by Kwame Nkrumah and the other members of “The Big Six”, Ghana successfully won its freedom after a decade-long campaign of the United Gold Coast Convention between 1947 and 1957

 Easter Holidays

 Charismatic churches typically hold large conventions or special Easter retreats and prayer meetings that last a whole day or longer.
-And it is also common for the youth of different denominations to go to “Easter camp” this time of year.
+It is also common for the youth of different denominations to go to “Easter camp” this time of year.

 Eid Al-Fitr Holiday

-Eid al-Fitr is celebrated by Muslims in Ghana with much religious fervour and general merriment.
+Eid al-Fitr is celebrated by Muslims in Ghana with much religious fervor and general merriment.

-The national holiday comes on the first day of the Islamic month of Shawwal, immediately following the holy month of Ramadan and a month-long period of fasting, prayer and devotion.
+The national holiday is on the first day of the Islamic month of Shawwal, which follows the holy month of Ramadan and a month-long period of fasting, prayer, and devotion.
 It is one of the most important of all Muslim commemorations.

 Eid al-Fitr marks the end of the Islamic month of fasting and prayer called Ramadan.
 It is a time of celebration, visitation of family and friends, feasting, mini-vacations, and giving food or money to the poor.
 Many in Ghana will attend communal prayer sessions at a local mosque.